Starting New Holiday Traditions

 Few celebrations across the year bring back vivid memories like those of the holiday season.
 Peppermint candy canes, baking with family, stringing up lights around the house — all the usual traditions.
-But sometimes, like too much holiday music, these familiar customs can start to feel a little stale.
-So why not spice it up a bit?
+But this year, we’re in a new normal and celebrating the holidays may be a little different.
+That’s why there’s no better time than now to spice it up and try new traditions.

 Try something new this holiday with these merry and bright holiday traditions.

 Try New Activities to Make New Holiday Memories

 Most memorable holiday experiences come from doing activities with loved ones, like decorating the tree or doing some holiday shopping online.
 We've got a few new traditions you can add to your holiday fun:

 Create a countdown calendar

 Deck the halls a little bit each day and spread out the cheer by crafting a calendar that counts down to the holiday.
 For each day, add a treat, gift or fun activity for you and your family to enjoy.
 Build your own calendar using construction paper and glitter for your own personal holiday flair!

 Almost a 120-year-old tradition, the Audubon Society’s Christmas Bird Count is one of the most important citizen-based efforts to scientifically gather data on bird populations across North America.
 Put on your long johns, get the kids out of the house and spend the morning hiking outside and charting the various types of birds in your neck of the woods.
 Your family will work with expert birders (compilers, as they’re called) that lead the tour and identify those feathered friends for you.
 Dates range from the middle of December through early January, though the majority of the birders go out on Christmas morning.